vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

         - No in place updates (but XLA may so don't worry about performance, just in place at a Python level makes analysis and transformation difficult) X
             - See table https://jax.readthedocs.io/en/latest/_autosummary/jax.numpy.ndarray.at.html#jax.numpy.ndarray.at
         - All jax ops must have array inputs (unlike numpy) to avoid degradation in performance.
 X
         - However, this doesn't mean the arguments to the jitted function can't be something other than arrays.
 In fact, they can be any arbitrary PyTree.
 I won't dive deep into PyTrees here, but here simply treat a PyTree as a nested Python container with arrays at the leaves.
 This is useful for neural network parameters which lend themselves to be a nested dictionary.
 Same restrictions apply to shape though: the structure of the nesting and the shape of the array leaves must be the same in order to cache correctly.
+X

     - Another key concept in Jax is the ability to transform functions into other functions.
 Jax comes with a few inbuilt ones that you will find useful, especially the "A" in Jax which comes from its suite of Autodiff function transformations.
         - It is even possible to write your own custom function transforms, which I will discuss in a later post in this series.
         - Discuss the autodiff suite of functions
-            - `grad` and `value_and_grad`
+            - `grad` and `value_and_grad` X
-            - second derivatives by simply nesting
+            - second derivatives by simply nesting X
-            - aux values and such
+            - aux values and such X
         - Touch on `vmap`
             - But I haven't personally found much use for it as I am too used to writing code for batches anyway.
+X
         - Mention `pmap` and other `p` functions!
 But I'll touch on those in a later post.
-            - Jax has pretty excellent support for parallelism which is one of its strengths
+            - Jax has pretty excellent support for parallelism which is one of its strengths X

 - Conclusion
     - I would argue that Jax isn't really accelerated numpy as how you use them is totally different.
 Expand here to solidify the central point.